cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

     (:command/id command)))
 ```

-This is a multimethod that dispatches on the `:command/id`.
-To expose a command
+This is a multimethod that dispatches on `:command/id`.
+To expose a command for
-for creating users over HTTP, we would do something like this:
+creating users over HTTP, we would do something like this:

 ```clj
 (require '[myapp.command :as command])